skip to content

 Semiparametric estimation of the duration of immunity from infectious disease time series: Influenza as a case-study

-YC Xia, JR Gog, BT Grenfell
+Y Xia, JR Gog, BT Grenfell

-– Journal of the Royal Statistical Society.
-Series C: Applied Statistics
+– Journal of the Royal Statistical Society Series C Applied Statistics

 (2005)